Part II of the series: The future of flexible manufacturing

 - Flow schemes that can be both bidirectional and unidirectional

-- Entrance and extraction of equipment and components within the manufacturing space on a just-in-time basis to maximise operational efficiency
+- Entrance and extraction of equipment and components within the manufacturing space on a just-in-time basis to maximize operational efficiency

-In the third article of this series, “Maximise efficiency: Minimise operational interference in BioManufacturing,” we identify two layout options that require a different focus on segregation strategy.
+In the third article of this series, “Maximize efficiency: Minimize operational interference in Biomanufacturing,” we identify two layout options that require a different focus on segregation strategy.
 Based on segregation strategy analysis, the strengths and weaknesses of each option are shown below.[iii]

 One important area of segregation focus is around viral clearance.
 Here, process closure and viral inactivation approach play key roles in the segregation strategy.
 While physical segregation is the primary means taken by many companies, other methods of segregation include:

-- Laminar flow utilised in combination with layout "geography" as in ballroom configurations
+- Laminar flow utilized in combination with layout "geography" as in ballroom configurations

 - Enhanced gowning controls

 - Improvement to primary containment via systems such as isolators